AllenInstitute/ecephys_spike_sorting/README.md

 After completing the install, close the command window and reopen as a normal user (not administrator) to run scripts.

-### Install CatGT version 2.5, TPrime, and C_Waves
+### Install CatGT, TPrime, and C_Waves

 [CatGT](http://billkarsh.github.io/SpikeGLX/#catgt), [TPrime](http://billkarsh.github.io/SpikeGLX/#tprime), and [C_Waves](http://billkarsh.github.io/SpikeGLX/#post-processing-tools) are each available on the SpikeGLX download page.
 To install, simply download each zipped folder and extract to a convenient location, see the instructions [here](http://billkarsh.github.io/SpikeGLX/#command-line-tool-installation).
 The paths to these executables must then be set in **create_input_json.py**.

-NOTE: The pipeline is currently compatible only with CatGT 2.5; a 3.0 compatible version will be released soon.
+NOTE: The pipeline is now compatible with the latest CatGT.
+If you are updating the pipeline, make sure you also get the most recent versions of CatGT, TPrime, and C_Waves.

 ## Usage